pitosalas/cleancont/output/2005-02-24-the-gates-what8217s-the-point-of-taking-pictures.md

 ---
 title: "The Gates: What’s the point of taking pictures?"
-subtitle: "As I mentioned a few days ago, I went to see “The Gates” – [Environmental art by Christo](http://chr..."
+subtitle: "As I mentioned a few days ago, I went to see “The Gates” – Environmental art by Christo"
 category: "298"
 tags: []
 date: "2005-02-24"